btcpayserver/BTCPayServer.BoltCardTools/README.md

 using System.Security;
 using System.Collections;

+// Set keys have you have setup the card var encryptionKey = AESKey.Default;
+var authenticationKey = AESKey.Default;

 using var ctx = await PCSCContext.WaitForCard();
 var ntag = ctx.CreateNTag424();
-// In prod: var issuerKey = IssuerKey.Random();
-var issuerKey = new IssuerKey("00000000000000000000000000000001".HexToBytes());
-// In prod: var cardKey = CardKey.Random();
-var cardKey = new CardKey("00000000000000000000000000000002".HexToBytes());

-// First time authenticate is with the default 00000000000000000000000000000000 key await ntag.AuthenticateEV2First(0, AESKey.Default);
-var uid = await ntag.GetCardUID();

-var keys = cardKey.DeriveBoltcardKeys(issuerKey, uid);
-await ntag.SetupBoltcard("lnurlw://blahblah.com", BoltcardKeys.Default, keys);

 var uri = await ntag.TryReadNDefURI();
-var piccData = issuerKey.TryDecrypt(uri);
+var piccData = PICCData.TryBoltcardDecryptCheck(encryptionKey, authenticationKey, uri);
-if (piccData is null)
+if (piccData == null)
-    throw new SecurityException("Impossible to decrypt with issuerKey");

-// In production, you would fetch the card key from database
-// var cardKey = await GetCardKey(issuerKey.GetId(piccData.Uid));

-if (!cardKey.CheckSunMac(uri, piccData))
-    throw new SecurityException("Impossible to decrypt with issuerKey");
+    throw new SecurityException("Impossible to decrypt or validate");

-await ntag.ResetCard(issuerKey, cardKey);
-// If this method didn't throw an exception, it has been successfully decrypted and authenticated.
-// You can reset the card with `await ntag.ResetCard(issuerKey, cardKey);`.
+// The LNUrlw service should also check `piccData.Counter` is always increasing between payments to avoid replay attacks.
 ```

 ### How to setup a bolt card